Creating SSL/TLS Certificates with Azure DNS

 If you try to manage an Azure DNS with a MSA account you will get the following error.

-If you signed up for RCL with a personal Microsoft account (MSA), please follow the instructions in the following link to associate an AAD account to your subscription:
+If you signed up for the RCL Portal with a personal Microsoft account (MSA), please follow the instructions in the following link to associate an AAD account to your subscription:

-To create certificates for Azure DNS, the Azure AAD organizational account that you use to login to RCL must either be :
+To create certificates for Azure DNS, the Azure AAD organizational account that you use to login to the RCL Portal must either be :

 An administrator to the subscription containing the Azure DNS Zone(s)